Bỏ qua đến nội dung

 Why I want to build a home server

-Right now I mostly use a laptop, so over an entire month I might only turn on the PC a few times.
-I calculated the cost of running the PC 24/7 by plugging in a power meter to measure electricity consumption, and also by limiting the hardware to see whether I could increase or decrease the actual power draw according to operating needs.
-I realized that virtualizing the hardware and configuring limits for CPU, RAM, and GPU usage can significantly reduce the watts consumed during operation.
-On top of that, I’m also installing solar panels and already paying for 2 internet lines, so it’s pretty much perfect to turn my home into a server.
+Right now I mostly use a laptop, so I only turn on the PC a few times a month.
+I’ve calculated the cost of running the PC 24/7 by plugging in a device to measure its power consumption and also limiting the hardware to see if I can increase or decrease the actual power usage based on operating needs.
+I found that virtualizing the hardware and configuring limits for CPU, RAM, and GPU usage can significantly reduce wattage while running.
+On top of that, I’m already using solar power and paying for two internet lines, so it’s pretty ideal to turn my home into a server.

-Okay, so now let’s get started on building a self-hosted cloud server/web server at home.
-What’s the most optimal way to do it?
-I consider this a hands-on exercise for myself to learn more about networking and computer hardware.
+Okay, so now let’s get started building a cloud server/web server at home.
+What’s the most optimal approach?
+Consider this a hands-on exercise for me to learn about networking and computer hardware.

 Project goals

-1. How to make the most of the hardware capacity of the server machine
+1. How to make full use of the hardware power of the machine running the server

-2. Be able to control services running on this server independently, avoiding one service overloading the entire system
+2. Be able to independently control the services running on this server, avoiding a single service overloading the entire server system

-3. How to safely move data and maintain servers with zero downtime
+3. How to safely move data and maintain the servers with zero downtime

-4. Easily back up and restore the server, and quickly recover the operating system when a failure occurs across the entire system
+4. Back up and restore the server easily, and quickly recover the operating system when a system-wide error occurs

-With those goals in mind, at first I tried installing Linux, fake Synology, etc. However, the problem was always that resources were being consumed uncontrollably, so sometimes even when I wasn’t using anything it would still run at full load.
+With these goals in mind, at first I tried installing Linux, a fake Synology, etc. However, the problem was always uncontrolled resource usage, so sometimes even when nothing was being used, the machine was still running at full capacity.

-Of course, there’s still the option of setting limits on each container, but that’s hard to scale up when needed.
+Of course, there’s still the option of setting limits on each container, but it’s hard to scale up when needed.

 Option to limit hardware resources in Docker Compose

-Add the following limits to the stack when deploying the container to set hardware limitsservice:mem_limit: 512mmem_reservation: 128Mcpus: 1
+Add the following limits into the stack when deploying a container to set hardware limitsservice:mem_limit: 512mmem_reservation: 128Mcpus: 1

-The final approach I found was to choose a virtualization platform to emulate different operating systems on top of a single hardware system.
+The final solution I arrived at was to choose a virtualization platform that emulates different operating systems on a single piece of hardware.
 This makes it easy to replace and expand hardware without causing downtime.

-While tinkering and researching Hyper-V, I started diving deeper into other virtualization technologies used around the world.
+While tinkering and researching Hyper-V, I started looking deeper into other virtualization technologies being used around the world.
 In this article, I’ll summarize the knowledge I’ve gathered…

 Learn more about hardware virtualization options